mistergaskill/hackday-foodecider/README.md

-## A version of Foodecider made for the APIDays Hackathaon.
+## A version of Foodecider made for the APIDays Hackathon.

 ### API Specification